sara-nl/clouddocs/UvA-20170201/partA.markdown

 #### Log in to the UI

-* Open the UI page in your browser: [https://ui.hpccloud.surfsara.nl/](https://ui.hpccloud.surfsara.nl/)
+* Open the UI page in your browser: [https://ui.hpccloud.surfsara.nl/](https://ui.hpccloud.surfsara.nl/).
-* Your username is **s-uvaXZ**, replace `XZ` with the number assigned to you
+* Your username is **s-uvaXZ**, replace `XZ` with the number assigned to you.
-* You will receive the password from the workshop facilitators
+* You will receive the password from the workshop facilitators.
-* Hit the `Login` button
+* Hit the `Login` button.

 #### Change your password